Ceaușima: Uranus area

-The Uranus district was the foremost target of the flattening, since it had an exceptional geographic value, being situated on the most prominent height of Bucharest; this was where the House of the People was to be placed.
-The height on which the Uranus city district was located, called Dealul Spirii, was radically reshaped in order to make it bear the House of the People.
-Another height belonging to the Uranus area, of lesser dimensions, was the Mihai Vodă Hill.
+The Uranus district was the foremost target of the flattening, since it had an exceptional geographic value, being situated on the most prominent hill in Bucharest; this was where the House of the People was to be placed.
+The hill on which the Uranus city district was located, called Dealul Spirii, was radically reshaped in order to make it bear the House of the People.
+Another hill belonging to the Uranus area, of lesser dimensions, was the Mihai Vodă Hill.

 The destruction of the Uranus area reached the shore of the Dâmbovița River (Splaiul Independenței) on the north side, the streets Hașdeu and Isvor on the east side, Sabinelor and Calea Rahovei streets on the south side, cutting a straight line of some 1,200 meters on the north-south axis through a dense urban area along the streets Bateriilor and Logofătul Nestor.
 Other important streets of the Uranus district were: Uranus, Mihai Vodă, Puțul cu Apă Rece, Cazărmii, Militari, Schitul Maicilor, Banul Mihalcea, Meteorilor, Minotaurului, Arionoaia.
 The entire demolished area covered approximately 154 hectares.